safar1212/WebDev-Course/README.md

-> In this Portfolio website, I have created a website for Web development.
-This website contains contains two sections.
-The main page and about us.
+> In this Portfolio website, I have created a website for Web development school.
+This website contains information about courses offered, the list of officials along with their positions, and contact information etc.

 ## Built With